carbon-language/carbon-lang/docs/design/generics/details.md

 ```

 the expression `G.E.N.E.N` is one equality away from `G.N.E.N` and so it is
 allowed.
-This is even though `G.N.E.N` isn't the type expression immediately
+This is true even though `G.N.E.N` isn't the type expression immediately
 prior to `G.E.N.E.N`.

 After an `observe` declaration, all of the listed type expressions are